RodrigoPAml/MCP-SqlServer/README.md

 # MCP-SqlServer

-A MCP Server implementation in C# for LLM integration with SQL Server tested with Claude
+A MCP Server implementation in C# for LLM integration with SQL Server tested with Claude Desktop

 The server register logs into a **mcp_server.log** file